Ori and the Blind Forest: Reception

-Ori and the Blind Forest received universal acclaim for the Nintendo Switch version and generally favourable reviews for the Windows and Xbox One versions, according to video game review aggregator Metacritic, with praise particularly directed to the game's story, visuals, gameplay, music, exploration, and environmental design.
-Metacritic gave the Windows version 88/100 based on 12 reviews, the Xbox One version 88/100 based on 73 reviews and the Nintendo Switch version 90/100 based on 19 reviews.
+Ori and the Blind Forest received "universal acclaim" for the Nintendo Switch version and "generally favourable reviews" for the Windows and Xbox One versions, according to video game review aggregator website Metacritic.
+Praise was directed to the game's story, visuals, gameplay, music, exploration, and environmental design.

-Writing for Game Informer, Andrew Reiner gave the game a 9.5/10, praising its accessible yet challenging gameplay, well-designed controls, strong storytelling, surprising plot twists, rewarding exploration, orchestrated music, breath-taking and mesmerizing environmental design, as well as the wonderfully scripted challenges, which require players to utilize creative thinking.
-However, he stated that the combat system in the game is not as refined as the platforming.
+Writing for Game Informer, Andrew Reiner gave the game a 9.5/10, praising numerous aspects of the game, but stated that the combat system in the game was not as refined as the platforming.
 He named the game "one of the best games of the year" and claimed that "there isn't a bad moment in Ori and the Blind Forest".
-Chris Carter from Destructoid also gave the game a 9.5/10, praising its well-executed and light narrative, satisfying upgrades as well as the visuals, which he compared to the Rayman series, but he stated that "[Ori] easily surpasses them in quality."
+Chris Carter from Destructoid also gave the game a 9.5/10, praising its narrative, upgrades, and visuals, which he compared to the Rayman series but that "[Ori] easily surpasses them in quality."
 He also praised the game for allowing players to set their own checkpoints anytime.
 He summarized the review by saying that "it succeeds in being both a great introduction to the genre and a rewarding experience for the hardcore audience" and called the game "a new classic" as a Metroidvania.